sweattep/ancient_quotes/README.md

 >I will run in the way of Your commandments, for You broaden my understanding.

 >A muddied spring or a polluted well — that's what a righteous person is who compromises with the wicked.

+>No discipline seems enjoyable at the time, but painful.
+Later on, however, it yields a harvest of righteousness and peace to those who have been trained by it.
+12Therefore strengthen your limp hands and weak knees.
+Make straight paths for your feet, so that the lame may not be disabled, but rather healed.